 Some people show up for the feast, but fill up on the garnish.
 Modern life is like an endless buffet overflowing with alternatives, but what people actually chose determines how much (and how long) of a boost they enjoy.
-Psychologists make a distinction between two types of goals that produce radically different outcomes-intrinsic and extrinsic pursuits (Kasser & Ryan, 1993, 1996; see Ryan & Deci, 2000, for a review).
+Psychologists make a distinction between two types of goals that produce radically different outcomes-intrinsic and extrinsic pursuits (Kasser and Ryan 1993, 1996; see Ryan and Deci 2000, for a review).
 Intrinsic goals involve activities that are personally rewarding and meaningful, such as spending time with friends or taking a ceramics class.
-They are "soul food"- activities that satisfy our core psychological and social needs for competence, connection, and autonomy.
+They are "soul food"-activities that satisfy our core psychological and social needs for competence, connection, and autonomy.
 When one's life is full of activities that meet these needs, one feels happy and fulfilled-in other words, psychologically satiated.

 By contrast, extrinsic goals, such as strivings for fame, money, or favorable outward appearances, are merely food-like substances.
 Like a bowl of wax fruit, extrinsic goals look edible, but offer no nutritional value.
 In fact, some may even be harmful.
-Just as a junk food addict starves his body of proper nutrients, extrinsic goals lead to ever-increasing desires for psychologically unfulfilling commodities (Myers, 2000).
+Just as a junk food addict starves his body of proper nutrients, extrinsic goals lead to ever-increasing desires for psychologically unfulfilling commodities (Myers 2000).
 The relentless pursuit of wealth or fame, for example, appears to be fundamentally incompatible with close relationships.
-People may spend so much time and money chasing fame and fortune that they neglect intrinsic pursuits altogether due to limits on their attention, time, energy, and money (Vohs, Mead, & Good, 2006).
+People may spend so much time and money chasing fame and fortune that they neglect intrinsic pursuits altogether owing to limits on their attention, time, energy, and money (Vohs et al. 2006).
 An entrepreneur investing in a new company with the aim of striking it rich might neglect his true interests and hobbies to invest all his energy into his business, and thus miss the need-satisfying personal growth, flow, and joy derived from more authentic pursuits.
-Finally, any overreliance on external contingencies such as becoming famous, wealthy, or attractive may lead to having a fragile self-worth (Sheldon, Ryan, Deci, & Kasser, 2004), rendering one psychologically feeble and frail.
+Finally, any overreliance on external contingencies such as becoming famous, wealthy, or attractive may lead to having a fragile self-worth (Sheldon et al. 2004), rendering one psychologically feeble and frail.

-Research suggests that positive events generated by the fulfillment of intrinsic goals produce more happiness than those generated by extrinsic goals (Dunn, Aknin, & Norton, 2008; see also Kasser, 2002; cf. Dunn et al., 2011).
-Even simply reflecting on intrinsic values can boost happiness 1 month later (Lekes, Hope, Gouveia, Koestner, & Philippe, 2012).
+Research suggests that positive events generated by the fulfillment of intrinsic goals produce more happiness than those generated by extrinsic goals (Dunn et al. 2008; see also Kasser 2002; cf. Dunn et al. 2011).
+Even simply reflecting on intrinsic values can boost happiness 1 month later (Lekes et al. 2012).
 Building close relationships, making new self-discoveries, and investing in the community directly activate feelings of satisfaction and contentment.
-Intrinsic goals can also trigger "upward spirals"-for example, streams of positive moods and prosocial behavior that gain momentum and reinforce one another as they unfold (Aknin, Dunn, & Norton, 2011; Lyubomirsky, King, & Diener, 2005; Norton, Dunn, & Aknin, 2009; Otake, Shimai, Tanaka-Matsumi, Otsui, & Fredrickson, 2006).
+Intrinsic goals can also trigger "upward spirals"-for example, streams of positive moods and prosocial behavior that gain momentum and reinforce one another as they unfold (Aknin et al. 2011; Lyubomirsky et al. 2005a; Norton et al. 2009; Otake et al. 2006).
 Also, intrinsic pursuits are likely to be cheaper.
 Learning a new skill or spending time with others costs little or nothing.

 When people simply pursue what they enjoy, regardless of what is trendy or popular, their pocketbooks may also benefit.
-For example, social pressure drives a majority of purchasing decisions among young adults (Penman & McNeill, 2008).
-Thrifty people can resist spending money to follow expensive trends because they are less subject to social influence (Bearden et al., 2006; Lastovicka et al., 1999) and care less about how they appear to others (Stammerjohan & Webster 2002).
-Happy people also use social comparisons very selectively, in adaptive ways that make them feel better (e.g., Ahrens, 1991; Buunk, Collins, Taylor, VanYperen, & Dakof, 1990; Gibbons, 1986; Lyubomirsky, 2001; Lyubomirsky & Ross, 1997; Lyubomirsky, Tucker, & Kasri, 2001; Taylor & Lobel, 1989).
+For example, social pressure drives a majority of purchasing decisions among young adults (Penman and McNeill 2008).
+Thrifty people can resist spending money to follow expensive trends because they are less subject to social influence (Bearden et al. 2006; Lastovicka et al. 1999) and care less about how they appear to others (Stammerjohan and Webster 2002).
+Happy people also use social comparisons very selectively, in adaptive ways that make them feel better (e.g., Ahrens 1991; Buunk et al. 1990; Gibbons 1986; Lyubomirsky 2001; Lyubomirsky and Ross 1997; Lyubomirsky et al. 2001; Taylor and Lobel 1989).
 They are less negatively affected when others do well and tend to rely on their own personal, internal standards.